zotoio/launchdarkly-nodeutils/README.md

 This unofficial module provides NodeJs functions wrapping the LaunchDarkly API.
 This is not the sdk for implementing flags in your app - it is the api to manage your account/flags.

 ## Why?
-There is not another project currently providing a simple interface to manage flags and other objects in LaunchDarkly via API in nodejs.
+We need a way to manage flags as part of CI/CD pipelines, and there is not another project currently providing a simple interface to manage flags and other objects in LaunchDarkly via API in nodejs.

 ## How?
 There is a swagger.yaml available to generate bindings (https://launchdarkly.github.io/ld-openapi/swagger.yaml), so we use the swagger-js module to generate a client (https://github.com/swagger-api/swagger-js), and add some extra features around logging, error handling, and chaining of operations.
+In addition we expose apis as a commandline tool.

 ## Install
 1. `npm install launchdarkly-nodeutils --save` or clone this repo.